Jaelumz/SQL-Project/starting_with_questions.md

 order by sum(product) desc
 ```
 Answer:
-Because the majority of the visitors came in from the United States, the top products ordered are also from visitors in the United States.
-There also isnèt any visible trends as the top three products ordered are Google's cotton short sleeve shirt, Google Power bank and Youtube Custom Decals.
+Because the majority of the visitors originated from the United States, the top products ordered are from visitors in the United States.
+Also, there aren't any visible trends as the top three products ordered are Google's cotton short sleeve shirt, Google Power bank and Youtube Custom Decals.
-There is no observable trend in the product ordered by visitors from various cities.
-Visitors from charlotte ordered 1582 units of the google lunch bags while visitors from chicago ordered the youtube custom decals.
-Coming in at third is visitorss from Hong Kong who ordered Google Device stands mostly.
+When we delve into the specific cities, there isn't a noticeable trend in product ordered by visitors from various cities.
+For instance, visitors from Charlotte ordered a substantial 1582 units of Google lunch bags, while visitors from Chicago orded for Youtube Custom Decals.
+Hong Kong visitors primarily ordered Google Device stands, rounding out the top three products ordered.

 **Question 5: Can we summarize the impact of revenue generated from each city/country?**